akirakianna/hangman/README.md

 # Hangman

-* Command-line version of hangman built with Python.
+* Command-line version of Hangman built with Python.